sierkov/daedalus-turbo/README.md

 N.B.: If the transactions do not match your alternative source, please double check that the copy of the blockchain data that you've passed to the command is up to date!

-# Help spread the word
+# Spread the word
-There are many in the Cardano community, including some of Daedalus's developers, who believe that it's impossible to make it faster.
-This leads to a situation in which the development activities of the Daedalus team don't go deeper into the area of performance.
-If you're persuaded by the evidence presented here, do share on social media what you've learned here with those around you.
-Changing the beliefs of people can sometimes be harder than building top-notch technology.
+Many in the Cardano community, including some developers of Daedalus, don't believe that it's possible to make it noticeably faster.
+This leads to a situation in which the development is not focused on the performance.
+If you're persuaded by the evidence presented here, share it on social media with those around you.
+Changing the beliefs of people can be harder than building top-notch technology.
 So, every single tweet and Facebook post makes a difference.
 Thank you!

 # Features
 The current version of the method supports only a minimal set of Cardano features: